-INCOLOG •
+1100200

 a.
 Plan Submittal Design and Site Plan

 b.
 Required Permit N/A (by-right)

-LOT OCCI JPATION
+LOT OCC UPATION

 a.
 Setback/Build-to Lines

 i.
 Primary Front 0 ft. / 20 ft. max.

 ii.
 Secondary Front 0 ft. / 20 ft. max.

 FORM

-A а.
+A a.
 Facade Build-Out 80% min.

 B b.
 Floor Plate 50,000 sq .ft. max.

 C. Height

 C i.
 Minimum 4 stories

 D ii.
 Maximum 150 ft.

-e d.
+E d.
 Continuous Facade 100 ft. max.

-FENESTR ATION
+FENESTRATION

 a.
-Ground Floor, Primaryb.
-Ground Floor, Secondaryc.
-Upper Floors 65% min.
+Ground Floor, Primary b.
+Ground Floor, Secondary 65% min.

 50% min.

-30% min - 50% max.
+С. Upper Floors 30% min - 50% max.

 d.
 Blank Wall 20 ft. max.

-- 1. Development Standards - A minimum of sixty percent (60%) of the ground floor frontage shall be occupied by active uses, including Retail and Consumer Service uses or services provided accessory to commercial, lodging, and/or R&D/ laboratory principal uses such as a cafe, fitness center, day care, and/or cafeteria open to the public. - b.
+- 1. Development Standards - a.
+Between sixty percent (60%) and eighty percent (80%) of the ground floor frontage shall be occupied by active uses, including Retail and Consumer Service uses or services provided accessory to commercial, lodging, and/or R&D/laboratory principal uses such as a cafe, fitness center, day care, and/or cafeteria open to the public. - b.
 Ground floor uses shall be limited to two-hundred (200) feet of frontage for each use, with the exception that grocery stores/supermarkets may be permitted to occupy more than two-hundred (200) feet of frontage by SPECIAL PERMIT. - c.
 Ground floor uses shall have individual entrances with access directly onto a sidewalk for each use. - d.
 Upper story uses shall be accessed by a prominent common lobby entrance.
-Lobby entrances should be well-defined, clearly visible, and universally accessible from the adjacent public sidewalk. - E. FENESTRATION shall be calculated for the wall area between two (2) feet and twelve (12) feet in height for ground floor FACADES and the total wall area of each floor for stories above the first.
+Lobby entrances should be well-defined, clearly visible, and universally accessible from the adjacent public sidewalk. - e.
+Fenestration shall be calculated for the wall area between two (2) feet and twelve (12) feet in height for ground floor FACADES and the total wall area of each floor for stories above the first.

 - E. Design Standards for All Building Types

-- 1. Facade Articulation
+- 1. FACADE Articulation

-- Building FACADES shall be articulated vertically with a rhythm of bays between twenty-five (25) feet and fifty (50) feet in width to create an equal, central, and/or ends focused composition as illustrated in Figure 6.6: Vertical Articulation Examples.
+- Building FACADES shall be articulated vertically with a rhythm of bays between twenty-five (25) feet and fifty (50) feet in width and create an equal, central, and/or ends focused composition as illustrated in Figure 6.6: Vertical Articulation Examples.